 The illusion installation was used to mark the museum’s opening.

-The museum will feature interactive illusion rooms and mind-bending optical trickery to provide an immersive experience for all ages, exploring the physics and psychology of vision.
+The museum features interactive illusion rooms and mind-bending optical trickery to provide an immersive experience for all ages, exploring the physics and psychology of vision.

-A ten-foot wide ‘swirling vortex’ has been installed in the capital to celebrate the opening of the Museum of Illusions on the 8th May.
-Set against the backdrop of St Paul’s Cathedral, the optical illusion offers a taster of the experiences visitors can expect when the attraction opens.
+A ten-foot wide ‘swirling vortex’ was installed in the capital to celebrate the opening of the Museum of Illusions on 8th May.
+Set against the backdrop of St Paul’s Cathedral, the optical illusion was used to offer a taster of the experiences visitors could expect when the attraction opened.

-This will be the latest opening for the global museum brand which launched in Croatia in 2015 and has since expanded to over 60 locations across 28 destinations, including Amsterdam, Dubai and the United States, all with unique city-specific exhibits.
+This is the latest opening for the global museum brand which launched in Croatia in 2015 and has since expanded to over 60 locations across 28 destinations, including Amsterdam, Dubai and the United States, all with unique city-specific exhibits.

 London opening for Museum of Illusions